MBBS (Bachelor Medicine Bachelor Surgery) Scholarships

 Please note, the scholarship scheme is highly competitive and you should consider your UCAS choices carefully particularly if you are applying mainly for medicine.
 Your school/college should be able to give advice on how to make a UCAS application.

 If you are not in education you must still apply via UCAS.
-Please contact us at MBBSScholarships@uclan.ac.uk and request a place on our scholarship workshop on 14th December in Preston where you will be given advice on how to apply and what to expect at interview.
+Please contact us at MBBSScholarships@uclan.ac.uk and request a place on our scholarship workshop in Preston where you will be given advice on how to apply and what to expect at interview.

-The scholarship workshop is open to all applicants and will be repeated again in early 2017.
+The scholarship workshop is open to all applicants.

 There are several stages to the admissions process: